Animar123/Yash_BlueStampPorfolio/index.md

 # Open CV is nessesary to run the live streamed computer vision model
 pip install openCV-python
 ```
-After installing the nesseary packages, I needed to get the computer vision model that runs on the raspberry PI made by tensorflow off github.
-To do this I cloned the "examples" from the tensorflow library off github
+After installing the necessary packages, I needed to get the computer vision model that runs on the raspberry PI made by tensorflow off github.
+To do this I cloned the "examples'' from the tensorflow library off github

 ```bash
 git clone https://github.com/tensorflow/examples.git
 ```

 Downloading this library allows me to get access to all the possible models that can work on a raspberry PI using tensorflow lite.
-However, I only be using the object detection library for what I am doing.
-I then need to run this command to get the nessesary packages in order to run the object detection software that runs tensorflow lite.
+However, I am only using the object detection library for what I am doing.
+I then need to run this command to get the necessary packages in order to run the object detection software that runs tensorflow lite.

 ```bash
 cd examples/lite/examples/object_detection/raspberry_pi